Using the license servers of UNC

 Alternative methods of running Mathematica

 Mathematica may be installed standalone locally using instructions provided by the installation CD.
-Mathematica is also available for use on Research Computing servers Kure and Killdevil.
+Mathematica is also available for use on Research Computing servers Killdevil.
 More information of alternative methods can be found on this Mathematica application webpage.